Friday, December 7, 2012

 RAELIKSEN is a complicated tale of betrayal (Daegan has an evil twin brother), and deception with a few twists and turns you will really like.
 However, Daegan and Mara's love is never in doubt.
 The ending will rip your heart out so that you MUST buy the sequel.

 You should also note this is first in The Emerald Isle trilogy.
-The sequel, MAC LIAM is out now; and the third, THE FALL OF RAIN (a contemporary with a descendent of Daegan's but harkening back to the first), is due out in December.
-But hang on…there is a 4th (perhaps this isn’t a trilogy after all!).
-Due out in December 2012, it’s THE TEMPERATE WARRIOR, and tells Gustaf Ræliksen and Æsa's story.
-I can’t wait for that one, as I loved Gustaf in MAC LIAM.
+The sequel is MAC LIAM; and the third is THE FALL OF RAIN (a contemporary with a descendent of Daegan's but harkening back to the first).
+However, that is not the end of the story.
+Now there is Gustaf’s tale: THE TEMPERATE WARRIOR, the story of Gustaf Ræliksen and Æsa.
+I loved Gustaf in MAC LIAM.